 Triglav National Park, with its area of 880 km2 and numerous national treasures, awaits those who long to go on a hike, excursion- or those who just want to rest.
 To get to the wonderful lakes and waterfalls you mostly need to hike, therefore the park became famous for the prettiest hiking trails in Slovenia.
 One of which is the most beautiful hiking path, the Seven Lakes Valley, also known as Triglav Lakes Valley.
-I admit, this is one of my favorite hikes too, since the beauty of the lakes is mesmerising, and active relaxation is guaranteed.
+I admit, this is one of my favorite hikes from all the hiking paths of Triglav National Park, since the beauty of the lakes is mesmerising, and active relaxation is guaranteed.

 It’s interesting that the Triglav National Park’s so to speak transformation into a park started with the protection of the Seven Lakes Valley.
 The proposal for the protection of the valley was put forward by Albin Belar around 1907.
 Unfortunately the proposal was not accepted, and the national part was only officially established in 1981.
 However, today we can enjoy the benefits of the untouched area and the nature reserve formed around Mount Triglav.